Core Set 2021

 Llanowar Visionary is an excellent option for larger cubes or those looking to reduce green’s persistent problem — drawing the wrong half of your ramp deck.
 This card is more popular in the Cube community than I expected, and I have added it to my own test list as a result.
 Proponents cite its benefits over cards like Cultivate and Kodama's Reach.

 These are cards that a subset of the community (fewer than 12 respondents) is testing.
 Demonic Embrace is a black aggro card that offers a repeatable source of damage, particularly when paired with Black’s recursive threats like Dread Wanderer and Bloodsoaked Champion.
-Nevertheless, black aggro isn’t always a popular archetype, and 3 CMC is a large ask for a card that requires an existing threat in a deck centered around efficiency.
+Nevertheless, black aggro isn’t always a popular archetype, and 3 mana is a big ask for a card that requires an existing threat in a deck centered around efficiency.

 Vito, Thorn of the Dusk Rose and Village Rites are archetype role players.
 Village Rites is a cheap payoff and enabler for the aristocrats deck, while Vito bolsters black lifegain decks that some may be trying to support.